 Gambling and online casinos in Bahrain

-Gambling is officially prohibited by law,- but in fact, the country demonstrates tolerance for offshore online games,
+Gambling is officially prohibited by law, but in fact the country shows tolerance for offshore online games, especially among expats and foreign tourists.

 Religious and legal basis

-Islam (Sunni branch) is the state religion of Bahrain,
+Islam (the Sunni branch) is the state religion of Bahrain, and Sharia serves as a source of legislation.

-which means that any form of gambling is contrary to Islamic norms.
+The Quran explicitly prohibits gambling (maysir, qimār), defining it as "filth from Satan," which means that any form of gambling is contrary to Islamic norms.

 Avoid them to succeed"